Understand what your options are when transferring funds to the Netherlands.

 An international money transfer service are the middle men when it comes to sending money overseas.
 You open an account with a money transfer service, deposit funds into the account from your everyday bank account, provide the money transfer service with the details of your recipient and the money transfer service will do the rest.

 A money transfer service will get you a better exchange rate than the banks, and usually charge much lower fees.
 Our infographic on this page outlines the process.
-TorFX guarantee to beat any competitor's exchange rate for a transaction.
+TorFX guarantee to match any competitor's exchange rate for a transaction.
 Conditions apply.

 Search and compare money transfers services for Netherlands

 Can’t find what you’re looking for?
 Have a TorFX currency expert contact you for free